varfish-org/varfish-server/README.rst

 VarFish
 =======

-Fixing for causative coding variants.
+Fishing for causative coding variants.

 GitHub is used for public issue tracking.
 Currently, development happens on internal infrastructure.